jukrb0x/dotfiles-macos-intel/README.md

-# dotfiles for macOS (WIP)
+# Dotfiles for *macOS*

 > :warning: working in progress, don't use them directly

+> Sister repository for *WSL Ubuntu 20*: [dotfiles-wsl-ubuntu](https://github.com/jukrb0x/dotfiles-wsl-ubuntu)

 My macOS workspace setups within dotfiles.

-Dotfiles are very personal things, make sure you read the document before actually using them.
-Personally I use this repository to sync my dotfiles, however this repository aims to assist you with creating your own Dotfiles.
-I would try to document all magics that I've been using.
-The dotfiles are managed by `yadm`, which is git-like tool to manage and sync dotfiles.
-However, you can choose other dotfiles manager such as [`mackup`](https://github.com/lra/mackup).
+## What is dotfiles?

+Before you do anything with this repository, I suggest you take a look on this website about [Dotfiles](https://dotfiles.github.io/)

+I use `yadm` to manage all my dotfiles, you may find other tools to manage and symlink them.

 ```
 ❯ neofetch